ponpon-yama/gathering-apart-parts/content/page/about.md

         pre: user
 ---

-I am the digital painter.
+I am a digital painter.
 For my works I used mainly Gimp.

-I put the subtitle "Gathering Apart Parts" on my page, because I felt that I have sought the images like each part of the painting represents something, gathering apart, as it happens.
+I put the subtitle "Gathering Apart Parts" on my page, because I felt that I have sought the images like each part of the painting is gathering apart to represent something as it happens.

 E-mail me if you interest in my works; e-mail: mnaka.portable@gmail.com